Explorer window

 • tag:[TagName] finds everything with a CollectionService tag of [TagName].
 For example, tag:LightSource finds everything that is tagged LightSource.
 You can add tags using the Tags section of an instance's properties, or Studio's Tag Editor, and tag names will autocomplete.

-You can filter within a specific scope using the . operator, chain operators together for highly specific filters, or use * as a wildcard.
+You can search within a specific scope using the . operator, chain operators together for highly specific searches, or use * as a wildcard.

 • [Parent].[Child] finds named children inside a named parent.
 For example, workspace.Model finds instances named Model inside instances named workspace, similar to scripting.